Deadline extended to 2nd February 2024 due to membership subscription delays

 These notes have been produced to guide applicants in the submission process.
-Please contact the Design History Society administrator at: firstname.lastname@example.org if you have any queries further to the below.
+Please contact the Design History Society administrator Jenna Allsopp at: email@example.com if you have any queries further to the below.

 1. The Award

-1.b Successful applicants will be selected from proposals received no later than 12 midnight (GMT) on Tuesday 30 June 2020.
-The total funding for all projects will be £1,000; this sum will be divided amongst several applications deemed of high merit, at the discretion of a judging panel drawn from the DHS Executive Committee who vet anonymised applications.
-Parts of a request might be funded and others rejected.
-The total project budget may be of any size, but requests for individual funding should not exceed £150.
+1.b The total funding for all successful projects will be £1,000; this sum will be divided amongst several applications deemed of high merit, at the discretion of a judging panel drawn from the DHS Executive Committee who undertake a blind peer review of anonymous applications.
+Requests for individual funding should not exceed £150.

-1.c All applications must contain full and correct information about the project to be conducted.
-Any grant made by the DHS will be given towards the activity as described in the application form and declared in the detailed budget.
+1.c All applications must contain full information about the project to be conducted.
+Any grant made by the DHS will only be given towards the activity as described in the application.
 Any change in the project must be communicated immediately to the DHS and approved.
-No further funds will be granted beyond the agreed proposed budget and the DHS reserves the right to withdraw, withhold or request reimbursement, of the grant.

 2. The Application Process